PinjunD/Statistical-ranking-with-dynamic-covariate/README.md

 It's worth noting that the tennis data is sourced from [Jeff Sackmann](https://github.com/JeffSackmann/tennis-atp), while the horse racing data is from [Hong Kong horse-racing dataset](https://www.kaggle.com/datasets/gdaley/hkracing).

 ---

-> If you find our work useful in your research, consider citing our paper by:
+If you find our work beneficial for your research, we kindly ask you to consider citing our paper as follows: